Department of Classical and Modern Languages and Literatures

 Successful completion of lower-numbered courses or equivalent competency is a prerequisite for enrollment in higher-numbered courses.
 For example, 2302 or its equivalent is a prerequisite for enrolling in a junior-level course, and completion of at least 6 hours at the junior level is a prerequisite for enrolling in a senior-level course.

 Upper-level courses allow students to pursue their particular interests in language, civilization, and literature.

 Teacher Education.
 For purposes of certification, teaching fields are offered in French, German, and Spanish.
 The standard program requires 24-27 hours at the 2000-level and above, which must include 9 hours of 4000-level courses in the specific language (12 hours in German).
 Students seeking secondary certification in French and Spanish must complete LING 4311 (offered fall semesters only)

-- Bachelor of Arts in Classics: Sample Curriculum
+- Bachelor of Arts in Lanugages and Cultures with a Specialization in Classics: Sample Curriculum

-- Bachelor of Arts in French: Sample Curriculum
+- Bachelor of Arts in Lanugages and Cultures with a Specialization in French: Sample Curriculum

-- Bachelor of Arts in German: Sample Curriculum
+- Bachelor of Arts in Lanugages and Cultures with a Specialization in German: Sample Curriculum

 - Bachelor of Arts in Spanish: Sample Curriculum

 Before beginning a graduate program in this department, students should consult the graduate advisor of the particular program concerning departmental admission procedures and degree requirements.
 Admission to the Graduate School requires departmental recommendation as well as approval by the graduate dean.